ToposInstitute/RelationalThinking-Book/chp4-schemas-part2.md

 :::{admonition} Pause and Ponder!
 Consider the difference between your understanding of graphs and AlgebraicJulia's.
 For you, this schema might represent a directed or undirected graph.
 You can interpret it any way you like.
 Moreover, whatever graph you have in mind may represent still other ideas like chores and mood swings.
-But for AlgebraicJulia there is no interepretaion.
+But for AlgebraicJulia there is no interpretation.
 Ideas are phrased exclusively in terms of schemas, maps and commutativity conditions.
 It has no idea what any of this "means" to you.

-We use thought bubbles to indicate these interepretations, signalling that the meaning of any instance is an idea that exists only the in mind of the progammer.
+We use thought bubbles to indicate these interpretations, signalling that the meaning of any instance is an idea that exists only the in mind of the programmer.
 :::